kunalj101/python_intro_hackathon/chapter6.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package

-msg_bad1 = "Read more about ensemble methods" msg_success = "Good Job!"
+msg_bad1 = "Try again!
+Read more about Cross Validation" msg_success = "Good Job!"

 # Use test_mc() to grade multiple choice exercises.